Ranchero-Software/NetNewsWire/Technotes/CodingGuidelines.md

 Don’t show off.
 If your code looks like kindergarten code, then _good_.

 Points are granted for not trying to amass points.

+### Really Last Thing

+Tabs vs. spaces?
+Tabs.
+We had to pick, and we picked tabs, because it lets people decide their own tab width.